Český Krumlov

 Český Krumlov (/cs/; Krumau, Böhmisch Krumau) is a town in the South Bohemian Region of the Czech Republic.
 It has about 13,000 inhabitants.
+The town is located on the Vltava River in the Bohemian Forest Foothills.

-It is known as a tourist centre, which is among the most visited places in the country.
-The historic centre with the Český Krumlov Castle complex is protected by law as an urban monument reservation, and since 1992, it has been a designated UNESCO World Heritage Site because of its well-preserved Gothic, Renaissance and Baroque architecture.
+Český Krumlov is known as a tourist centre, which is among the most visited places in the country.
+The historic centre with the Český Krumlov Castle complex is protected as an urban monument reservation, and since 1992, it has been a designated UNESCO World Heritage Site because of its well-preserved Gothic, Renaissance and Baroque architecture.

 Administrative division

 Český Krumlov consists of ten municipal parts (in brackets population according to the 2021 census):